jackspirou/chip/README.md

 Long ago I wrote a compiler in Java.
 It was for a two-part college compilers course series.
 The language was known as SNARL and the compiler output was MIPS assembly (asm) code.
-Since we had no MIPS machines readily available, the asm then was ported to a MIPS emulator.
+Since we had no MIPS machines readily available, the asm was then ported to a MIPS emulator.

 While the SNARL compiler was a simple toy for academic purposes, I noticed that the simplicity of it's design provided powerful foundations to explore further.
 A couple years later, I stumbled upon Golang and it reminded me of the same simplicity of SNARL.
-It was refreshing after writing lots of Java, and C++.
+It was refreshing after writing lots of Java and C++.

 It is important to note that while Golang is lexically simple, it's runtime (GC, green threads), CSP design, optimizations, and available target hardware